UF-HH/MultiHiggs/MadGraph/gridpacks/README.md

 Tools to generate the inputs to CMS gridpack scripts.
 Instructions for use

-1) clone the cms genproduction repository: https://github.com/cms-sw/genproductions
+1) clone the cms genproduction repository: https://github.com/cms-sw/genproductions with ``git clone https://github.com/cms-sw/genproductions.git --depth=1``
 2) make a new folder ``NMSSM_XYH_YToHH_6b`` under ``genproductions/bin/MadGraph5_aMCatNLO/cards/production/2017/13TeV/``
 3) copy the ``Template`` folder and the ``generate_grid.py`` script in the folder created above
 4) ``python generate_grid.py`` to generate inputs for a given mX, mY pair (you can edit the python file list)